BMW 327: Afterlife

 During the 1930s, Eisenach was the centre of BMW’s automobile manufacturing.
 In 1945, Eisenach was occupied by United States forces.
 However, the wartime allies had already agreed that Thuringia would fall within the Soviet occupation zone.
-BMW's automobile factory in Eisenach was not fully destroyed, and assembly of the 327 resumed.
+BMW's automobile factory in Eisenach was not fully destroyed, and assembly of the 327 resumed by a new company called Awtowelo, initially from partially completed cars from 1941 and later using stockpiled parts.
+About 150 post-war BMW 327 were built by Awtowelo before the factory officially changed names to EMW.
 Clear production figures are hard to obtain, but many of the 327s surviving with collectors into the twenty-first century were post-war products.

 After the war, it became clear that the Soviets would not return the Eisenach factory to BMW.
 BMW-branded automobiles produced between 1945 and 1952 were therefore being produced outside the control of BMW headquarters in Munich.
 This caused a protracted dispute concerning title to the BMW brand and other assets, but in 1952 it was determined that Eisenach-produced models such as the 327s should be badged as EMW (Eisenacher Motorenwerk, Eisenach Motors' Works) rather than as BMW (Bayerische Motoren Werke, Bavarian Motors' Works).
 The BMW's blue and white badge from the Bavarian coat of arms changed to the EMW's red and white badge from the Thuringian coat of arms.

 It is not clear how many of the post war 327s were branded as BMWs and how many as EMWs, but 505 were produced with one or other of the badges.
+Some time not long after 327 production had resumed, the body was changed slightly: all EMW 327s and some post-war BMW 327s have a different bonnet line; on the original design, the sides of the bonnet came down to nearly meet the fenderline, whereas later cars have fixed sides incorporating the hood vents.
+The East Germans also added a crease on the fenders around the wheelwells.